survive-the-century/survive-the-century/book/text/chapter_lucky-procrastinator.md

 ---
-title:
+title: "Lucky procrastinator"
-style:
+style: chapter
 conflict:
 decade:
 economy:
 temperature:
 ---

-## Lucky procrastinator

 Uh, really?
 Okay…
+{:.leader-sentence}

 You publish an editorial saying that we should bet on a technological breakthrough to magically fix our problems.
 It’s a very convincing piece!